kjosib/kjosib.github.io/code_test.md

 You're the unlucky chap standing nearest to some arcane legacy system when *The Management* decrees that coverage must increase from, say, 16% to 70% over the coming six months.
 So here we go.

-You need to attack this problem on several fronts.

 **First:**
 When *The Management* complains about test coverage, I want you to replace that in your mind by a statement that management is afraid for the reliability of the system, especially in the face of coming change or even general maintenance.